Long Thanh International Airport: What Travelers Need to Know Before It Opens

 Q4 2026 (target, not confirmed)Government’s stated goal for the start of phase-1 commercial operations.
 This is a target, not a guaranteed date — treat it as “sometime in the second half of 2026 at the earliest, officially aimed at Q4.”

-Why the caution?
-Vietnam’s mega-infrastructure projects have a track record of shifting completion windows, and Long Thanh is no exception — the original informal target moved from mid-2026 to an official “Q4 2026” only a few months before this guide was written.
-Fifteen major construction packages make up the terminal complex; as of the last confirmed progress report, three were complete and twelve were running in parallel, with about 15,000 workers and 3,000-plus pieces of equipment on site.
-That’s a lot of moving parts, and any one of them slipping pushes the whole opening back.
-We’ll update this section the moment commercial operations are confirmed to have started.
+The terminal complex is made up of fifteen major construction packages.
+As of the last confirmed report, three were complete and twelve were running in parallel, with about 15,000 workers and 3,000-plus pieces of equipment on site.
+Any one of those slipping pushes the whole opening back — we’ll update this section the moment commercial operations are confirmed.

 3. Location and Distance: How It Compares to Tan Son Nhat